devspace-sh/devspace/README.md

   {image-b}: ...        # tells DevSpace how to build image-b ...

-deployments:            # DevSpace will deploy these [Helm chart | manifest | ... ] after another
+deployments:            # DevSpace will deploy these [Helm charts | manifests | ... ] one after another
   - {deployment-1}      # could be a Helm chart
   - {deployment-2}      # could be a folder with kubectl manifests ...